AMERICAN DIARY: July 4 Hurts, Until I Remember My WWII Uncle

 The July Fourth holiday hurts me every year.
 Waving flags seems out of place, and wearing anything stars and stripes makes me feel like Apollo Creed in "Rocky."
-Lee Greenwood’s song “Proud To Be An American” doesn’t invoke patriotism inside of me, and I never take advantage of those exclusive, one-day mattress sales.
+Lee Greenwood’s song “God Bless The U.S.A." doesn’t invoke patriotism inside of me, and I never take advantage of those exclusive, one-day mattress sales.

 Yes, I relax, maybe throw some meat on the grill and take my family to a New Mexico desert mesa to watch fireworks among coyotes and rabbits.
 Independence Day pageantry doesn’t make me feel American, though; thanks to birth and chance, I have no other place to go.

-Note: This story has been edited to correct a song name, “God Bless The U.S.A.” not “Proud to Be an American.”